CurvSurf/FindSurface-RealityKit-visionOS/README.md

 ## Overview

-This demo app demonstrates a basic usage of [FindSurface-visionOS](https://github.com/CurvSurf/FindSurface-visionOS/tree/main) package to search vertex points, which ARKit provides as a `MeshAnchor`, for geometry shapes.
+This demo app demonstrates a basic usage of [FindSurface-visionOS](https://github.com/CurvSurf/FindSurface-visionOS/tree/main) package to search vertex points (provided by ARKit as `MeshAnchor`s) for geometry shapes.

 ## Requirements